KodyJKing/superhot-mcc/notes/superhotmcc-dev-notes/Reversing.md

 ## Player entity

-Grenade counts live on the player entity, so the quickest way to find the player entity is to throw grenades and scan for changes.
+Grenade counts live on the player entity.
+Finding them is the fastest way to find the player entity.
+They are single byte values.
+Frags should be at offset `0x2FC`.

 ## Damage entity function